 ARNO MASSEE / SCIENCE PHOTO LIBRARY ARNO MASSEE / SCIENCE PHOTO LIBRARY

-Conjoined twins, preserved in embalming fluid.
-These conjoined (siamese) twins are fused by the fronts of the head and chest with only one face.
-The medical name for this condition is cephalothoracopagus monosymmetros.
-Foetuses with this condition have not been known to survive.
+Conjoined twins.
+Skeleton of conjoined (siamese) twins showing that each twin had its own head, neck and trachea (windpipe), but shared the rest of the body.
+The medical name for a two-headed infant is dicephalus dibrachius.
+Most of these are stillborn or die soon after birth, although a few have survived beyond that.
 As with identical twins, conjoined twins result from the fertilisation of a single egg cell, but in this case the spitting of the embryo into two identical ones is incomplete.

 Model release not required.
 Property release not required.